Published 20 April 2017

 Many schools use networked systems daily for paging, intercom, and bells.
 But only in the last several years have they recruited networked technology to support crisis situations where clear communication and speed are critical.
-As part of an effective school Emergency Preparedness Plan, schools need to support their life-safety systems with communication technologies that help keep staff and students aware, informed, focused, and out of harm’s way.
+As part of an effective Emergency Operation Plan, schools need to support their life-safety systems with communication technologies that help keep staff and students aware, informed, focused, and out of harm’s way.

 The communication platform must provide three basic functions:

 Possibly the most important factor in designing EPP-ready communication technology is giving schools the power to respond to an emergency at hand.
 Immediate action paired with clear and concise communication can make all the difference in an emergency.
 That includes using technology like FrontRow Conductor’s Notifier pop-up app to acknowledge an alert so that teachers know help is on the way.